glener10/authentication/documentation/useCases/User/change_email.md

 GIVEN: The server is running and connected to the database without errors
 WHEN: A PATCH request is made to /users/changeEmail with a valid search parameter but the token is from a different user than the search parameter
 THEN: It must return the a error message "you do not have permission to perform this operation" and a 401 code

+SCENARIO: Change email without Success because the code is invalid
+GIVEN: The server is running and connected to the database without errors
+WHEN: A PATCH request is made to /users/changeEmail with a valid search parameter (id or email), valid JWT from the owner of the search parameter and valid new email and invalid code
+THEN: It must return the a error message "your code is invalid" and a 401 code

+SCENARIO: Change email without Success because the code is expired
+GIVEN: The server is running and connected to the database without errors
+WHEN: A PATCH request is made to /users/changeEmail with a valid search parameter (id or email), valid JWT from the owner of the search parameter and valid new email and expired code
+THEN: It must return the a error message "your code has expired" and a 401 code